t-shankina/data-engineering-zoomcamp-project-2026/QUICKSTART.md

 - **Python** (3.10+)
   - Required for producer and dbt transformations
 - **uv** (Python package manager)
-  - Install: `pip install uv` or `curl -LsSf https://astral.sh/uv/install.sh | sh`
+  - Required for installing all listed dependencies
 - **make**
-  - Required for using Makefile commands
-  - Usually pre-installed on Linux/macOS, install via package manager on Windows
+  - Required for using Makefile commands (usually pre-installed on Linux/macOS, install via package manager on Windows)

 ### API Access